tedivm/tedivms-flask/README.md

 ## Running the automated tests

-    # Start the Flask development web server
+    # To run the test suite.
-    py.test tests/

-    # Or if you have Fabric installed:
-    fab test
+    make run_tests

 ## Acknowledgements